New Page 1

 Activities may follow a group's own themes and topics or stand alone.
 They should always encompass individual learning styles of children and follow child centred interests where possible.
 All activity plans are entirely 'flexible' and often lead to unplanned experiences and learning as things are found or children lead into other areas of learning of specific interest to them.

-Follow recipe ( talk through what we would do) Stir & add water to flowers.
-Pour & taste what was made 4 days earlier.
+Follow recipe ( talk through what we would do) Stir and add water to flowers.
+Pour and taste what was made 4 days earlier.

 Main Learning Intentions - rationale